emmajanedrews/base-template/_posts/2017-12-14-the-holidays-can-be-a-most-wonderful-time-to-sell-part-2.md

 **4. You can sell now for more money, and we can provide for a delayed closing,** or extended occupancy, until early next year.

-5. By selling now, **you may have the opportunity to be a non-contingent buyer** during the spring, when many more houses are hitting the market at lower prices.
+**5. By selling now, you may have the opportunity to be a non-contingent buyer**during the spring, when many more houses are hitting the market at lower prices.

 **6. 28.4% more homes close in December** than they do in January.